March 1 DEVELOPING A GAME PLAN

 Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.

 1 Timothy 6:17

-For an athlete, there are few things more important to how they play than having sure footing.
+For a gymnast, there are few things more important than having sure footing.
 Sure footing leads to confidence.
-When they are unsure of their footing, they can become timid in their playing style.
-There is always that fear that if they try to make a play, they will fail because they put their trust in the field, and the field was not in good condition.
-Sometimes the field can look good, but when the athlete gets out there, he finds only uncertain footing.
+When they are unsure of their footing, they can become timid in their style.
+There is always that fear that if they try to perform a routine, they will fail.
+For example, sometimes the floor or balance beam can look good, but when the gymnast gets out there, there is only uncertain footing.
 The Bible tells us to put our trust in God, not money.
 List some life-experiences when you trusted God even though it was hard.

 March 29 BETTER THAN GOLD

-Most athletes are motivated by winning a championship, businesses are motivated by money, and most children are motivated by the joy of playing the game.
-Have you ever asked yourself, why do you play?
+Athletes are motivated by winning a championship, businesses are motivated by money, and most children are motivated by the joy of playing.
+Have you ever asked yourself what motivates you?
 When something motivates us, it shapes our life.
 All of life becomes about that one thing and how to get more of it.
 For a lot of people, it’s money because they think it will solve their problems.
-They think what is better than this.
-The Bible tells us that God’s Word is better than money.
+They believe what is better than this.
+The Bible tells us that God’s Word is better than gold.
 It can save your soul and change your life.
 What motivates you?

 In You, our fathers trusted; They trusted, and You delivered them.

 We judge others by how they have acted in the past.
 If they are good to others, we expect them to be good to us.
 If they don’t treat others kindly, we expect them not to be kind to us.
 If they are nice to others, we expect them to be nice to us.
 This carries over into how we judge all people, whether we know them or not.
 If we stopped and looked at how God has been faithful to people throughout history, we would know He is faithful to us today.
 Based on God’s past performance, list some things that God has done in your life to help you to trust Him in the future.

 March 31 REFRESHED